cf7/cf7/README.md

 However, I've finally moved back to Los Angeles and am ready to dive back into the world of software development!
 My hopes are to gain as much frontend, full stack, or devops experience as I can working for an organization that makes a positive impact.

-Here's my latest project, [Fourier](https://github.com/cf7/Fourier), a sandbox interface where I practice my meager frontend design skills.\
+Here's my latest project!
+[Fourier](https://github.com/cf7/Fourier) - a sandbox interface where I demonstrate my meager frontend design skills for potential employers.\
 Tech Stack:
-- React frontend
+- Fronted: React.js
-- Node/Express backend
+- Backend: Node.js/Express.js
-- Tensorflow/Keras model
+- ML Model: Tensorflow/Keras
-- Webpack bundler
+- Bundler: Webpack
-- Heroku hosting
+- Hosting: Heroku

 I already have a tiny bit of full stack experience from my senior thesis project: [SPY Database](https://github.com/cf7/SPY).\
 Tech Stack: